 Some people experience phantom limb sensation, which is not painful but feels as if the amputated limb is still there.
 When people with an amputated leg have this sensation, they may stand up (and thus fall back down).
 This experience usually occurs at night when people wake to use the bathroom.
 Phantom limb sensation is more common than phantom pain.

 The stump itself may be painful.
 Massaging the stump sometimes helps relieve this pain.
 The pain may be due to infection or wearing away of the skin (skin breakdown).
 In such cases, people may need to see a doctor.

 Aphasia is partial or complete loss of the ability to express or understand spoken or written words.
-It often results from a stroke or another brain injury that affects the language center in the brain (see Brain Dysfunction:Overview of Brain Dysfunction).
+It often results from a stroke or another brain injury that affects the language center in the brain (see see When Specific Areas of the Brain Are Damaged).

 The goal of rehabilitation is to establish the most effective means of communication.
 For people with mild impairment, a speech therapist uses an approach that emphasizes ideas and thoughts rather than words.
 Pointing to an object or picture, gesturing, nodding, and relying on facial expressions are often sufficient for basic communication.
 For people with more severe impairment, a stimulation approach (frequently repeating words to the person) and a programmed stimulation approach (speaking words and presenting objects that can be touched and seen) help people regain some ability to use language.
 People with aphasia may use a letter or picture board to communicate.

 Caregivers of a person with aphasia need to be very patient and to understand the person's frustration.
 Caregivers must also realize that the person is not mentally impaired and should not be spoken to in baby language, which is insulting.
 Instead, caregivers should speak normally and, if necessary, use gestures or point to objects.

 People cannot articulate words normally because part of the nervous system that controls muscles used in speech is damaged.